riddopic/sysdigcloud-kubernetes/installer/docs/configuration_parameters.md

 ## **sysdig.ingressNetworkingInsecureApiNodePort**
 **Required**: `false`<br>
 **Description**: When [`sysdig.ingressNetworking`](#sysdigingressnetworking)
-is configured as `nodeport`, this is the NodePort requested by installer from Kubernetes for the Sysdig non-TLS API endpoint.<br>
+is configured as `nodeport`, this is the NodePort requested by Installer from Kubernetes for the Sysdig non-TLS API endpoint.<br>
 **Options**: <br>
 **Default**: `30000`